MinSuan96/minsuan96.github.io/_pages/experience.md

 ### Job Scope

-During my time as a student at the University of Edinburgh, I had an opportunity to contribute to become a teaching assistant as a Java Tutor and Marker for a [first-year informatics course](http://www.drps.ed.ac.uk/20-21/dpt/cxinfr08029.htm).
+During my time as a student at the University of Edinburgh, I had an opportunity to become a teaching assistant as a Java Tutor and Marker for a [first-year informatics course](http://www.drps.ed.ac.uk/20-21/dpt/cxinfr08029.htm).
 This role, which I undertook with enthusiasm and dedication, allowed me to develop not only a deep understanding of Java programming but also honed my communication and mentorship skills.

 1. Tutorial Sessions:
     - Conducted weekly tutorial sessions for a group of 10 first-year informatics students.